Editors Note: This is an updated and revised edition for 2018.

 Because we are planning for basic grid down there will be no dependence upon technology.
 So think back to BC, before computers.
 What did your grandparents need?
 To start you off I’ll provide a short list as a place to begin.
 For most grade levels you will need pencils, pencil sharpener, and erasers…. notebook paper, ruler, pens, colored pencils, markers.
 For preschool through 5th grade perhaps add crayons, construction paper, stickers, glue sticks, small magnifying glass and water based tempera paints and brushes.

 If your older kids have a microscope already, one that doesn’t need electricity and the reflector light source is the sun, then that can become a useful tool as well.
 Consider the interests of each child.

 Find an extra set at a yard sale and hide it away.
 These can be used as math manipulatives for several grade levels and will usually occupy their creative minds for an extended time.
 You can have preschoolers group legos into color groups or even number groups.
 They make wonderful tools for addition and subtraction problems.
 Using a tool that they like increases the chance that they will stick to problem-solving.

 What Does This Child Enjoy Learning About?

-If a child loves being outdoors, and being outside is possible, then by all means use the outdoors as your classroom occasionally.
+If a child loves being outdoors, and being outside is possible then, by all means, use the outdoors as your classroom occasionally.
 Biology, botany, ecology can all easily be hands-on, outdoor experiences …and the whole family can be included.
-Often older siblings are willing to become teacher or mentor.
+Often older siblings are willing to become a teacher or mentor.